soundpaint/rp2040pio-docs/code-observer.rst

 Pending forced and EXEC'd instructions are shown in an additional separate line atop the scrollable list of memory instructions.
 This line is empty unless either a forced or an EXEC'd instruction is awaiting execution.
+To distinguish them, a forced instruction is displayed with prefix ``[f]``, while an EXEC'd instruction is displayed with prefix ``[x]``.
 If both, a forced and an EXEC'd instruction are awaiting execution, the forced instruction is shown, since the state machine will execute it first.
 Only after that, the state machine will execute the EXEC'd instruction which will be displayed as soon as the state machines starts executing the forced instruction.

 .. figure:: images/code-observer-forced.png
    :scale: 80%